raphaelramosds/de-cluster/README.md

 ## Acknowledgment

-- Most part of this script was developed by [CARLOS M. D. VIEGAS](https://github.com/cmdviegas).
 - This script is licensed under the [MIT License](https://github.com/cmdviegas/docker-hadoop-cluster/blob/master/LICENSE) and is free, open-source software.
 - *Apache Hadoop*, *Apache Kafka*, *Apache Airflow* and *Apache Spark* are licensed under the [Apache License](https://github.com/cmdviegas/docker-hadoop-cluster/blob/master/LICENSE.apache) and are also free, open-source software.